 Most likely your parents will not tell you that they need help with care needs or around the house.
-Most adult kids find out about this reality when something happens which can threaten the safety of their parents.
+Most adult kids find out about that their parent is in need of a caregiver, which can threaten the safety of their parents.
 For example with the onset of dementia, they may become forgetful or suffer an injury due to fall.
 If the adult kids find out about a parent not being able to take care of him/herself, it may be too much for them to handle since they already may be juggling many things in their own lives.

 Adult kids should become knowledgeable about the current health condition of their parents.
 By assessing their situation earlier, they can better plan about care options for their loved ones.
 Keep an eye out for the warning signs described below.

-Your parents need a caregiver if they are unable to complete some or all of the Activities of Daily Living (ADL’s).
+Your parent in need of a caregiver, if they are unable to complete some or all of the Activities of Daily Living (ADL’s).
 These activities are;

 - Dressing and grooming